webmaster442/BookGen/Commands.md

     Output svg file.

 -s, --scale:
     Optional argument.
 Specifies the scale of the output svg file.
 Default is 1.0.
     If not specified, then the default value will be used.

-# Migrate

-Migrate an old Bookgen book to the new format.

-`BookGen Migrate [-v] [-d [directory]]`
-`BookGen Migrate [--verbose] [--dir [directory]]`

-Arguments:

--d, --dir:
-    Optional argument.
-Specifies work directory.
-If not specified, then the current directory will be used as working directory.

--v, --verbose:
-    Optional argument, turns on detailed logging.
-Usefull for locating issues

 # Md2HTML